 Higher One Monthly Payment Plan (Formerly Sallie Mae)

-B. Payment Plans are not permitted.
+Payment Plans are not permitted for any Off-Campus Programs.

 No diploma, cerificate, transcript, semester grade report, letter of honorable dismissal, or letter of recommendation will be granted to students who have an indebtedness to the College.